-MGHC, the Parent company, currently has ten (10) employees.
+MGHC, the Parent company, currently has eleven (11) employees.

-MGHC Royal and MRTSI are both not yet in commercial operation and have no employees as of March 31, 2023.
-The management of the two companies is currently being undertaken by the executive officers of MGHC.
+MGHC Royal, MRTSI and MSPSI are not yet in commercial operation as of March 31, 2024.
+MSPSI has two (2) employees and MRTSI has one (1), while MGHC Royal has no employee as of March 31, 2024.
+The management of the three companies is currently being undertaken by the executive officers of MGHC.